|Market Growth LT||B|

 Profitability Record Is Excellent Across the Board Suggesting a Very Well Managed Operation

 Computer Programs and Systems, is very profitable and this is reflected across the board in this category's indicators, with operating margins that exceed its peer group average and a very solid return on shareholder equity, all based on 12-month trailing data.
 The $31.84 million in net profit it earned during the same period accounted for 16.12% of total revenue, a healthy net profit margin.
-Operating income during that same period accounted for 23.62% of sales, 87.58% higher than the average operating margin for the Services to the Health Industry industry, which was 11.84%.
+The Services to the Health Industry industry had an average operating margin of 11.85% in the period.
+The company's operating margin of 23.62% exceeded that average by 87.52%.
 Computer Programs and Systems,'s return on equity, based on trailing 12-month earnings, is not only outstanding at 49.76%, but it's higher than the 42.90% return on equity from the year earlier period.
 This is an important metric of management efficiency in our grading system, as it measures the amount earned on an investment in the company's common stock.

 Given such strong returns the company's capital structure seems to conservative, especially assuming it could raise debt capital to invest into what is a steady and profitable business.
 Computer Programs and Systems, has no debt at all.
 Computer Programs and Systems,'s core earnings in the last twelve months grew moderately from the twelve months ended a year earlier.
 The company's EBITDA for the most recent period was $50.53 million, or 16.68% above the $43.30 million earned from its core operations in the prior period.
 EBITDA is used by MarketGrader to measure the company's true earnings power since it includes interest expenses, income taxes, depreciation and amortization, all non-operating expenses, which are nevertheless accounted for in other parts of our analysis that look at EPS gains and net income.